Information Criterion for Boltzmann Approximation Problems: Introduction

 This paper considers a class of parametric approaches where we posit a parametric family of densities and find its member closest to $q^*$ in terms of the closeness measured by the Kullback-Leibler (KL) divergence \citep{kullback1951information}.
 This parametric framework itself is very general and includes maximum likelihood estimation.

-For importance sampling, this framework is first used for the cross-entropy method \citep{rubinstein1999} and arguably most widely adopted for importance sampling in practice.
+For importance sampling, this framework is first used for the so-called cross-entropy method \citep{rubinstein1999}.
 In this framework, the parametric approximation of $q^*$ takes two steps, namely, 1) choosing a parametric family and 2) minimizing the KL divergence from a member density in the chosen family to the target density $q^*$.
-The latter is a well-studied optimization problem and the former is the focus of this paper.
+The latter is a well-studied optimization problem and the former is an under-explored model selection problem and the focus of this paper.

-Specifically, the main problem we tackle is how to determine the complexity of the parametric family based on data, $\left(\mathbf{X}_i, r\!\left(\mathbf{X}_i\right)\right), i=1,\ldots,n$.
-For example, consider a family of parametric mixture models such as Gaussian mixture models.
-If the parametric family is too simple or too complex (e.g., the number of components in the mixture model is too small or too large) for a given data size, the parametric approximation of $q^*$ tends to be poor (this is illustrated later in Figures~\ref{fig:CIC_illustration2}(a) and (c)).

-Finding this balance is a long-standing \textit{open problem} in the importance sampling literature \citep{botev2013, Wang2015, gittens2016revisiting}.
-Note that this model selection problem is different from the traditional model selection problem: The open problem's goal is to minimize the KL divergence from an approximate density to the target density $q^*$ based on evaluations of $r$ proportional to $q^*$.
-The traditional problem's goal is to maximize the (marginal) likelihood of a model for observed data, $\mathbf{X}_i, i=1,\ldots,n$, \textit{directly} generated from an unknown density to model.
-The traditional problem is extensively studied \citep{burnham2003model} and its most well-known model selection criteria include the Akaike information criterion (AIC) \citep{akaike1973,akaike1974} and Bayesian information criterion (BIC) \citep{schwarz1978}.
-These existing model selection criteria cannot be used to address the open problem because of its fundamental difference from the traditional problem, as illustrated later with Figure~\ref{fig:EM algo}.
+To tackle this problem, we combine two key ideas: importance sampling and information criterion.
+Importance sampling \citep{kahn1953} allows us to generate points from distributions different from $q^*$ and still be able to estimate an expectation with respect to $q^*$ up to a constant as long as we have access to $r$.
+With this, we are able to compute the information criterion to perform parameter estimation and model selection.